MessageSquare0x

 From Calibration Theater to Calibration That Works

-By replacing static review forms with adaptive individual conversations available in each employee's language, they created a continuous data layer that calibration sessions could actually use.
-Completion rates multiplied by four compared to traditional surveys.
+By moving from static review forms to adaptive individual conversations available in each employee's language, they created a continuous data layer that calibration sessions could actually use.
+Completion rates multiplied by four compared to traditional forms.
 More critically, the qualitative data — what employees actually said about their work, growth, and obstacles — gave managers and HR leaders evidence to calibrate against, not just ratings to argue over.

 Making Performance Calibration Data-Driven